damsblt/helvetiforma/DEPLOYMENT_CONTENT_PERSISTENCE.md

-# 🚀 Content Persistence Deployment Guide
+# 🚀 Content Persistence Deployment Guide for helvetiforma.ch

-## ✅ **Problem Solved: Content Persistence for helvetiforma.ch**
+## ✅ **Problem Solved: Content Persistence for Production**

-Your content editing system now works with **Vercel KV (Redis)** instead of file system, making it fully compatible with Vercel deployment.
+Your content editing system now works with **Vercel KV (Redis)** for persistent storage on helvetiforma.ch, making it fully compatible with Vercel deployment.

 ---

 ## 🔧 **What Changed**

 ### **Before (❌ Not Working on Vercel)**
-- Content saved to `data/content.json` file
+- Content saved to `localStorage` only
-- File system operations (`fs/promises`)
-- Lost on every deployment
+- Lost on every page refresh
+- Not persistent across deployments

 ### **After (✅ Working on Vercel)**
 - Content saved to **Vercel KV** (Redis database)
 - Serverless-compatible
 - **Persistent across deployments**
+- **Real-time editing** on helvetiforma.ch

 ---